Fannie Mae: 2011 lawsuits

 In 2011, the agency had a number of other big banks in the crosshairs as well.
 JPMorgan Chase was one of 18 financial institutions the FHFA sued back in 2011, accusing them of selling to Fannie and Freddie securities that "had different and more risky characteristics than the descriptions contained in the marketing and sales materials".
+The proposed JPMorgan settlement covered only civil charges, and would not settle the question of whether any individual executives engaged in wrongdoing.
+In November 2013, JPMorgan reached a $13 billion settlement with the U.S. government and various state and federal entities to resolve civil claims arising from its issuance, packaging, marketing and sale of residential mortgage-backed securities (RMBS), including assets acquired via Washington Mutual (WaMu) and Bear Stearns.
+There is an ongoing federal criminal probe based in Sacramento, Calif., the state where Washington Mutual was based.
+JPMorgan originally sought to be protected from any criminal charges as part of this deal, but that request was rejected by the government.

 Fannie and Freddie, the government-backed housing finance firms, sustained massive losses on mortgage-backed securities as the housing market imploded, requiring a bailout of over $187 billion.
 The firms have been controlled by the FHFA since their 2008 rescue.
 Swiss lender UBS has already reached an $885 million settlement with the FHFA in connection with losses Fannie and Freddie sustained on over $6.4 billion worth of mortgage securities.
+The agency also settled for undisclosed sums earlier that year with Citigroup and General Electric.
+Later, details revealed that the Federal Housing Finance Agency (FHFA) settled with Citigroup for $250 million and with General Electric (GE) for $6.25 million over losses Fannie Mae and Freddie Mac sustained on mortgage-backed securities.
+These settlements, reached in 2013, resolved claims that Citigroup misled the agencies on roughly $3.5 billion in securities and that GE did so on $549 million sold to Freddie Mac.
+Both amounts were initially undisclosed but later confirmed in FHFA's summaries of its private-label securities litigation.

-The agency also settled for undisclosed sums earlier this year with Citigroup and General Electric.
-The FHFA is reportedly seeking $4 billion from JPMorgan to resolve its claims over $33 billion worth of securities sold to Fannie and Freddie by JPMorgan, Bear Stearns and WaMu.
+The FHFA was reportedly seeking $4 billion from JPMorgan to resolve its claims over $33 billion worth of securities sold to Fannie and Freddie by JPMorgan, Bear Stearns and WaMu.
 Bank of America (BAC), which acquired Countrywide and Merrill Lynch during the 2008 financial crisis, could be liable for even more.
-The Charlotte-based firm is facing claims from the FHFA over $57 billion worth of mortgage bonds.
+The Charlotte-based firm was facing claims from the FHFA over $57 billion worth of mortgage bonds.
+The matter was resolved in 2014, when the firm agreed to a settlement valued at 9.33 billion USD, consisting of cash payments and the repurchase of certain securities.

 In all, the 18 FHFA lawsuits cover more than $200 billion in allegedly misrepresented securities.
 The question of whether any individual bankers will be held to account is another matter.
-Thus far, criminal cases related to the packaging and sale of mortgage-backed securities have been conspicuously absent.
-The proposed JPMorgan settlement covers only civil charges, and would not settle the question of whether any individual executives engaged in wrongdoing.
-There is an ongoing federal criminal probe based in Sacramento, Calif., the state where Washington Mutual was based.
-JPMorgan originally sought to be protected from any criminal charges as part of this deal, but that request was rejected by the government.
+Thus, by far, the criminal cases related to packaging and sale of mortgage-backed securities have been conspicuously absent.